Postwurfspezial - Questions and Answers

 - High proportion of families/singles: This is based on 87 million items of personal data.
 Information such as age distribution and type of individuals per household acts as a means of ascertaining the proportion of families/singles in a microcell.

-- Purchasing power: Purchasing power is based on statistical information (microdialog data) for a delivery district as a whole rather than at building level.
-Data protection regulations restrict purchasing power classification to this high aggregation level of 'delivery district' with an average of some 600 households eligible to be targeted.
+- Purchasing power: Based on statistical data (microdialog data), information on purchasing power is available for street sections (they include approximately 25 households), but not at the building level.
+For reasons of data protection, classification of purchasing power is restricted to the street section level of aggregation.
 It therefore makes sense to supplement the selection of purchasing power criteria with further selection criteria available at building level.
 For example, purchasing power can be combined with the selection criterion 'building type'.

 - Garden: distinction between buildings with and without a garden